trippixn963/QuranBot/docs/FEATURE_SHOWCASE.md

 # 🌟 QuranBot Feature Showcase

-Welcome to the comprehensive feature showcase for QuranBot!
+Welcome to the comprehensive feature showcase for QuranBot v3.5.0!
 This document provides detailed demonstrations of all features with screenshots, examples, and use cases.

 ## 🎵 Audio Streaming Features